getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 #### Note for previous Docker versions

 Docker 1.9 introduced both volumes and volume drivers, which made the above a bit simpler.
-For previous versions of Docker you'll have to change the commands a bit:
+For previous versions of Docker, you have to change the commands a bit:

 ```bash
 $ docker create -v '/etc/letsencrypt' -v '/var/lib/letsencrypt' --name certs cirros